-Analog interfaces on the units in serial connection can be connected in parallel, because they are galvanically isolated.
-It's also allowed to ground the GND pins of the analog interfaces connected in parallel, which may happen automatically, when connecting them to a controlling device such as a PC, where grounds are directly tied to PE.
+Analog interfaces on devices in serial connection can be wired in parallel, because they are galvanically isolated.
+It's also allowed to ground the GND pins of the analog interfaces connected in parallel, which may happen automatically when connecting them to a controlling device such as a PC where grounds are directly tied to PE.